Thanks for Kathleen's Christmas Cactus 2005

 For me, the long-lasting reconstruction required me to change myself, my dreams, my plans, and this list goes on and on.

-3rd I had to put the blame game to rest . . . never to wake up again.
-This was likely the hardest to grasp and the most difficult to implement.
+3rd - I had to put the blame game to rest . . . never to wake up again.
+I wrestled with this for years and found it the most difficult to implement.
 I just could not seem to break the “there is someone else at fault” other than who we have lost.”
-Over time I was able to say (to "the me" inside) no matter how I want it to be, she did this unthinkable thing.
+Over time I was able to say (to "the-me" inside) no matter how I want it to be, she did this unthinkable thing.
 She clearly saw death as a solution to whatever it was she no longer wanted to face.
-She had lost hope.
+She lost hope.
 Such a profound conclusion, yet some argue . . . so simple.

 In essence, I had to surrender to the fact “I am never going to figure this out.”
 No question, I stayed in that battle the longest, as irrecoverable life slipped away.

-4th This step involved developing an attitude of forgiveness.
+4th – The final step involved developing an attitude of forgiveness.
 Goodness . . . forgiveness was missing from my repertoire all my life – so I could not just tweak the adjustments on something I never had.

-The process of getting it down on paper is not a spur of the moment burst of a few sentences.
-The refining of this letter was the most beneficial.
+The process of getting your heart down on paper is not a spur of the moment burst of a few sentences.
+Continually refining this letter has been most beneficial.

-Reading what you have written back to yourself brings out the facts, i.e. truth from dreams.
-This helped me ("the me," inside) to come to terms with myself and our three dozen year relationship.
-I went over the highs and lows of different times.
+Reading what you have written back to yourself brings out the facts, separating truth from dreams.
+This helped me ("the-me," inside) to come to terms with myself and our three dozen year relationship.
+I went over countless highs and lows of different times.

-Out of this process, I was able to see there were many highs very few lows.
+Out of this process, I was able to see there were many highs and very few lows.
 First was the process of admitting to areas I had failed the two of us.
-Then taking comfort in the areas I ("the me" on the inside) had succeeded.
+Then taking comfort in the areas I ("the-me" on the inside) had succeeded.

 After more than a year, I was okay with what I had constructed.
-I still have a copy somewhere . . . the final completed in 2009 (yep, that was the decade later.)
+I still have a copy somewhere . . . the final completed in 2009 (yep, it took me a decade.)
 I put the original in a fire pit on the back patio.
 I watched it burn all by myself . . . so I did not have to pretend for anyone else.